gcowin/gcowin.github.io/_notes/CategoryTheoryClass.md

 Tools
 -----
 Abstraction
-+ Get rid of unneccesary details
++ Get rid of unnecessary details
 + Things that used to be different are now identical; replacing an eight ball

 Composition